IgnacioNMiranda/react-forms-demos/README.md

 ## Description

 Small Vite project built with learning purposes.
-It defines forms using React Libraries like `Formik`, `Final Form`, and `Coming Soon`.
+It defines forms using React Libraries like `Formik`, `React Final Form`, and `React Hook Form`.

 ## Considerations